MuhtasimTanmoy/safe-zkguard/README.md

 # Safe-ZKGuard: ZKGuard implementation using Safe{Wallet}

-This directory contains a `Safe{Wallet}`-based implementation of the ZKGuard policy engine.
+This directory contains a `Safe{Wallet}`-based implementation of the ZKGuard policy engine via a [Safe Module](https://docs.safe.global/advanced/smart-account-modules).
 For more information on ZKGuard, please visit the [ZKGuard](https://github.com/ziemen4/zkguard) repository.

 ## Risc0 Implementation